Thursday, November 21, 2024

 T-ONO: Since you've been here, have you been meeting your fans?
 What's your reaction to them?

 Ryusuke: Simply, I actually had a lot of fun seeing my fans in the United States because having fans overseas is a big step for me.
 I like Hellboy and American comics since I was a professional artist in the manga industry, so I wanted to have fans and to be able to work overseas, which is why I kept doing Deviantart, blog posts, and tutorial videos.
-In the future, I want to be able to go overseas and work in the United States, so being invited here made me very excited and happy to be able to interact with my fans that love my work.
+In the future, I want to be able to go overseas and work in the United States, so being invited here made me very excited and happy to be able to interact with my fans who love my work.

 T-ONO: How did you get into your professional career?